GOAD Part 1: AD Recon, Password Spraying , ASREPRoasting & LLMNR Poisoning

 - Game of Active Directory is a fully functional AD lab environment, misconfigured with several AD issues designed to help understand various AD security concepts.

-. - We then finish off by exploring what attacks can be carried out when we have
+- We then finish off by exploring what attacks can be carried out when we have no credentials or usernamesto work with such as theLLMNR Poisoning and NTLM relay.

 Network Diagram #